An alphabetical overview of all things related to the Religious School…

 Tikkun Olam (Repairing the World) offers temple members of all ages a wide variety of opportunities to volunteer to help those less fortunate in the community.
 Information about Mitzvah Day and other programs can be found on the temple website.
 Questions should be directed to the .

-Religious School fees for the 2018-19 academic year are $1,675 per student.
-A $100 discount per student will be issued to any family who registers in full by submitting a completed form and full tuition by June 28, 2019.
+Please visit the Religious School Applications page for fee and tuition information, including early registration discount information.
 This includes all costs for books and supplies.
 These fees support all of the family-oriented programs organized by the Department of Lifelong Learning, including Shabbat Kodesh services, our youth groups and the Congregational Purim Carnival.
 All fees associated with the Congregation Emanu-El Religious School are nonrefundable.
 All billing issues are handled by the temple’s membership office.
 Fees for registration in the Religious School are in addition to membership dues.
 Please note that in order to hold the date on our calendar, any child who is becoming a bar or bat mitzvah at Congregation Emanu-El must be enrolled in our Religious School.